caktus/guidebook/source/services/new-relic.rst

       # project.sls or <environment>.sls
       elasticsearch_newrelic: true

-   The plugin will get setup automatically if that pillar setting is present, and you are using the ``elasticsearch`` margarita state in your ``top.sls`` file.
+   The plugin will get set up automatically if that pillar setting is present, and you are using the ``elasticsearch`` margarita state in your ``top.sls`` file.

 #.
 Add state ``newrelic_sysmon`` to your Salt ``top.sls`` in the ``base`` section (for all servers).